- June 9, 2020

 It is an excellent function to calculate average returns, price points, and margins.

 The CHOOSE function is one of the most under-used Excel functions.
 It is easy to understand yet very powerful.
-CHOOSE enables users to select one of up to 254 values or options based on an index number.
+CHOOSE allows you to select one of up to 254 values or options based on an index number.
 The function is great for scenario analysis in financial modeling.

 For example, imagine you have three different assumptions for revenue growth next year: 14%, 17%, and 22%.
 Using the CHOOSE formula you can return 17% if you tell Excel you want choice #2.

-You can use the CHOOSE function to select values from different sheets, instead of using functions like INDIRECT.
+You can use the CHOOSE function to select values from different sheets, while avoiding volatile functions like INDIRECT.

 This is not technically a formula, but it is an incredibly useful tool that is built right into Excel.
-If you go Home –> Styles –> Conditional formatting, you will find different preset options that will help you determine if certain things are true.
+If you go Home –> Styles –> Conditional formatting, you can select many options that will give outputs if certain things are true.

 These functions are used to chop up strings of text and extract only the important parts that you are interested in.